raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

 #### 2020-12-15
   * TODO
     - read <mastery> and <atomic habit>
+      + #not, not peaceful

     - practice Cantonese and English
+      + done

     - prepare for driver test
+      + a bit

+  * toimprove
+    - how to keep your peace and focus
+    - how to touch with your relationship like lover & friends

 #### 2020-12-14
   * feel badly to argue with families